mustafamamun/code-challenge-december/README.md

  - You can use any Node / Angular libraries you want.

-Here's the mockup to base the design on.
+Here's the mockup to base the design on (also under mockup_example.png).

 Once you're done with the challenge, submit a pull request back to this source repository.